Detailed course offerings (Time Schedule) are available for

 Covers direct appeals and collateral remedies in state and federal criminal proceedings.
 Topics include jurisdictional issues, harmless error, exhaustion, time limits, cognizable claims, history of the Great Writ of habeas corpus, and the federal AEDPA statute.
-Recommended: LAW B 515; LAW E 516.
 Offered: Sp.

-Covers the formal charging, trial, and appellate stages of criminal proceedings, including grand jury proceedings, prosecutorial discretion in charging, pretrial release and detention, charging and venue joinder and severance, double jeopardy assistance of counsel, discovery, and disclosure, criminal trials appeals, and collateral post conviction remedies.
+Covers the formal charging, trial, and appellate stages of criminal proceedings, including grand jury proceedings, prosecutorial discretion in charging, pretrial release and detention, charging and venue joiner and severance, double jeopardy assistance of counsel, discovery, and disclosure, criminal trials appeals, and collateral post-conviction remedies.

 Covers advanced topics in tort law, including defamation, invasion of privacy, intentional infliction of mental distress, medical malpractice, misuse of legal proceedings, misrepresentation, interference with prospective advantage, nuisance, products liability, toxic torts, trespass to chattels, conversion, and vicarious liability.
 Prerequisite: LAW A 504.
 Offered: Sp.